Riga in Winter – Exploring Latvia’s Capital in the Festive Season

 If you’ve enjoyed this post leave a comment or share using the social media buttons below.
 Have you been to Riga, Latvia?
 What did you think of it?
 Where would you recommend someone visit in the city?

-Riga in the winter pin
+Riga in winter

 1. What a comprehensive guide!
 Your hotel looks and sounds sooo cute and that medieval restaurant is definitely somewhere I’ll be going when I get to Riga!
 Thanks 🙂